ThreeBearsBalancedWithText_18Sep2024_Vignette

 The theoretical academic evidence relates to perfect markets but real markets are not efficient (Shiller & others) and perfect information cannot be available to the whole market (Grossman & Stiglitz, 1980).
 Further, market prices have no predictive return power (Fama, 1965).

 The “FE actuaries” normally deny that there is an equity risk premium, in that any extra return is fully counterbalanced by risk.
-Well, over periods of 15 years, that is not what is indicated by either actual history or likelihood..
+Well, over periods of 15 years, that is not what is indicated by either actual history or likelihood.
+In fact, in around 2004 (I no longer have a record of the event), a prominent FE actuary publicly accepted that it could sometimes be reasonable to include equities.

 .